Ramsey problems for Berge hypergraphs: Small uniformity

 \

-\textbf{Case 1.} There is a vertex $v$ that is not incident to a deep blue, nor a deep red edge.
-If $T_1=T_2=S_6$, then $v$ is contained in at least five hyperedges of one of the colors, say blue.
-These at least five blue hyperedges together contain every other vertex, otherwise $v$ is incident to a deep red edge.
-Then it is easy to see we can find a blue Berge-$S_6$ with center $v$ using Hall's theorem.
+\textbf{Case 1.} There is a vertex $v$ in the blue-red $\cK_n^3$ that is not incident to a deep blue, nor to a deep red edge.
+If $T_1=T_2=S_6$, then $n=6$ and then $v$ is contained in at least five hyperedges of one of the colors, say blue.
+Every other vertex is contained in at least one of those blue hyperedges, otherwise $v$ is incident to a deep red edge.
+Let $E_0$ be the set of edges incident to $v$ and blue be color 1.
+Consider $\Gamma_1(E_0)$, a matching in it covering $A$ would finish the proof.
+Otherwise there is a subset $A'$ of $A$ with less than $|A'|$ neighbors in $\Gamma_1(E_0)$ by Hall's theorem.
+Obviously $5>|A'|>1$, but than $A\setminus A'$ has $1\le i\le 3$ vertices.
+This means $v$ and a set of its $i$ neighbors have at least $i+1$ 3-edges that each contain $v$, which is impossible.

 Let us assume now that $T_1$ and $T_2$ are not both $S_6$.
 Let $T_i'$ be a tree that is obtained from $T_i$ by deleting a leaf such that at least one of $T_1'$ and $T_2'$ is not $S_5$.